alfonsohdl/ahp/ReadMe.md

 In this project, I will calculate the probability of the price of going up tomorrow for the S&P500 Index.

+The method I am using in this project is called Random Forest, which is basically an ensemble technique that builds multiple decision trees to make predictions and averages their outputs.

 - Project Steps:

 · Download data using the yfinance package